AxonIQ/reference-guide/axon-server/administration/cluster-template.md

 **Recommended way for creating an advanced cluster setup**

-* Start a fresh Axon Server (use basic cluster template setup mentioned above)
+* Start a fresh Axon Server setup (use basic cluster template setup mentioned above).
-* Configure a cluster via UI by creating users, applications, replication groups & contexts
+* Configure a cluster via the UI, by creating users, applications, replication groups and contexts.
-* Use export button located at Settings tab > Configuration panel  to download current cluster configuration
+* Use the export button located at "Settings -> Configuration" panel  to download the current cluster configuration.
-* Replace basic cluster template with newly exported cluster template configuration
+* Replace the basic cluster template with the newly exported cluster template configuration.

 {% hint style="warn" %}